darklight-studios/darklight-nova-core/README.markdown

 For the time being, submit support questions & inquiries through Github Issues, though in the future we'll be around via IRC during odd hours of the day for generic questions & getting started.

 # Credit
-The original and current primary author of Darklight Nova is Isaac Grant, who is the copyright holder.
+Darklight Nova Core Copyright (C) 2013 Isaac Grant Isaac Grant is the primary author.

 ### Contributors
-Lucas Nicodemus
+* Lucas Nicodemus